 PSDU formats

 For other but the PHYs specified in [6] the PSDU format specified for the respective PHY shall be used.
-When NB is used for control, report, and discovery messages, the compressed PSDU format shall be used.
+When NB is used for control, report, and initialization messages, the compressed PSDU format shall be used.

 Compressed PSDU format

 The compressed PSDU format only contains a 1-octet header that conveys the message ID.
 All remaining PSDU content is message specific to the message ID.
-The following table presents the messages used during discovery, setup, control, and report phases in compressed PSDU format.
+The following table presents the messages used during initialization, setup, control, and report phases in compressed PSDU format.

 Compressed PSDU messages may be encapsulated in the header IE type TBD data field.